Sash Window Furniture and Accessories

 Sash windows feature a wealth of accessories.
 From fasteners and locks to handles and frames, their unique design and choice of hardware often reflects the styles which were popular when the building was constructed.
 If you have sash windows in your home or you’re thinking of installing uPVC sash windows, it’s important to understand as much as possible about the look you want to create.
 A well specified sash window will complement a building’s design and fit perfectly with the architectural aesthetic.

 At the Rose Collection, we’re passionate about sash windows.
 We’ve spent over 25 years developing our suite of uPVC sash windows.
 We understand the importance of authenticity and always strive to tastefully recreate the period detailing for which sash windows are renowned.
 With this in mind, we’ve compiled a definitive guide to sash window furniture.
 This is an in-depth resource which will help homeowners, installers, fabricators, and anyone interested in a valuable part of British history, to understand sash window furniture.
+Much of this information covers both old and new sash windows, not only the Rose Collection, so our modern windows may not have all of the listed furniture options available.

 SASH WINDOW FASTENERS AND LOCKS

 Home security is one of the most important considerations for UK homeowners.
 Understandably, we all want to protect our property and keep our family and possessions safe and secure.
-For a long time, sash windows had a poor reputation for security.
+For a long time, sash window furniture had a poor reputation for security.
 Burglars were often able to force entry using a crow bar and a firm push.
 Today’s sash windows are a world away from their original timber counterparts.
 Rose Collection sash windows are so secure that they achieve Secured by Design accreditation.

-Sash window fasteners and locks, however, aren’t just there to protect your home.
+Sash window furniture such as fasteners and locks, however, aren’t just there to protect your home.
 Choosing the right fasteners will enhance the overall aesthetic of your sash windows.
 It’s always important to choose the best accessories to suit your home’s style.
 These are the four options available for your sash window fasteners.

 Also known as an Arm fastener, it is a secure sash window locking system available in a range of styles including beehive, ball, acorn, reeded, and straight arm.
 One part is fixed to the lower sash frame and the other to the upper sash.
 When engaged, the keep helps to pull, lift, and align the meeting rails together.
 Popular throughout the Georgian and Victorian periods, it will perfectly complement a variety of period property types.